What Is Test & Tag? NSW Guide to AS/NZS 3760 Requirements

 What AS/NZS 3760 Requires

 AS/NZS 3760:2022 sets out the technical requirements for inspecting and testing portable electrical equipment.
-The standard specifies:
+The standard specifies the methods, test limits, and documentation expected for in-service electrical equipment across a range of workplace environments.

 Visual Inspection